alishak19/basicchatbot.github.io/README.md

 # basicchatbot
-Following a simple tutorial, custo via knowledge of libraries and ML mechanics
+Following a simple tutorial, cust via knowledge of libraries and ML mechanics